Sepura: The SC Series

 Launched in May 2015, the SC20 was promoted as ‘The next generation’ of hand-portable radios, offering optional high-speed data connectivity, connectivity to body-worn data accessories and a Linux operating system to enable a wider applications capability.
 Submersible, waterproof and dustproof, SC20 radios passed IP66, IP67 and IP68 environmental protection ratings and were designed with an easy-clean design, allowing them to be rinsed in running water.

 In May 2017, the more compact SC21 hand-held radio launched offering the same functionality as the SC20 but in a smaller radio terminal.

 In June 2019, the SCG22 mobile radio was launched.

-In June 2022 to enable more mining users to use Sepura TETRA radios, the SC20, SC21 and SCG22 were also made available in VHF, operating within 136-174MHz.
+In June 2022 to enable more mining users to use Sepura TETRA radios, the SC20, SC21 and SCG22 were also made available in VHF, operating within 136-174 MHz.

 The SCU3 Broadband Vehicle Device

 The first of Sepura's mission critical LTE products, the SCU3 Broadband Vehicle Device was launched at Critical Communications World Conference and Exhibition in November, 2021.
 Designed to provide both mission critical voice and access to high speed data, the SCU3 was built on an Android operating system, supporting Bluetooth, Wi-Fi and Ethernet to provide connections to a wide range of accessories, apps and systems.

 The SCU3 received certification from the Global Certification Forum(GCF) in February 2022, meeting the GCF's technical requirements for interoperability of wireless devices.

-It also offers an optional TETRA Module, supporting Direct Mode in the 380-473MHz band for users wanted to use both TETRA and LTE networks.
+It also offers an optional TETRA Module, supporting Direct Mode in the 380-473 MHz band for users wanted to use both TETRA and LTE networks.